The African Humanities Series

 Reflections: A forum for African scholars as well as those in the diaspora to publish work on the state of the humanities on the continent.
 It will encourage especially senior scholars to reflect on their own experiences of past and current Humanities scholarship.

-Cutting Edge: An outlet for innovative Humanities work which unsettles the boundaries of knowledge in ways which make us think anew about the abiding social problems across the continent.
+Cutting Edge: An outlet for innovative Humanities work that unsettles the boundaries of knowledge in ways which make us think anew about the abiding social problems across the continent.

 African Personhood and Appled Ethics |